 This design is based on our screen print design of a wild blue gladiolus native to South Africa.
+You can purchase it here, printed on clothing, accessories and decor items.
 Making wild flower designs with our native flowers is the way I promote knowledge of the flowers and thus their conservation.
-Products printed with the design can be bought on red bubble.
+Products printed with the design can be bought here.

 Gladiolus flowers whose original genetic stock came from South Africa, are known to most gardeners around the world.
 They are sometimes also named sword lily echoing the botanical name Gladiolus.
 The word gladiolus is a diminutive of gladius, meaning a sword in Latin, the same root giving rise to 'gladiator' the one who uses a sword.